-Here are ten rules guiding Amazon’s success that you can use as you implement digitisation across your business, which also highlights what I’ve been hearing from leaders in all sorts of organisations bring about change spanning Internet of Things, Cloud Computing and Machine Learning.
+Here are ten rules guiding Amazon’s success that you can use as you implement digitization across your business, which also highlights what I’ve been hearing from leaders in all sorts of organizations bring about change spanning Internet of Things, Cloud Computing and Machine Learning.

-Since publishing my book The Amazon Way in June 2014, I’ve collaborated with hundreds of teams and leaders, applying lessons from the book to their cultures and businesses.
+I’ve collaborated with hundreds of teams and leaders, applying lessons from Amazon (and others) to their cultures and businesses.
 What I didn’t expect was the feedback, the energy – and quite frankly, the frustration that accompanied the process of creating change when attempting to implement digital strategies.
 These are the ideas that inspired Think Like Amazon: 50 1/2 Ideas to Become a Digital Leader.

 Organisations want to innovate, move faster, operate better, break down bureaucracy, build new business models, and incorporate digital capabilities in everything they do but many don’t know where to start and how exactly make those goals a reality.